 Both SMS and MMS messages fall under the category of “text messages.”
 In short, the difference between the two is that SMS can only contain text, whereas MMS can have pictures.

 |Maximum length||160 characters||1,600 characters|

 Below we’ll dive into the differences in detail.
 In particular, we cover:

 SMS stands for Short Message Service.
-Short Message Service is a special communications protocol created for the purpose of sending and receiving text messages over cellular networks.
-The first text message in the history of all history was sent via the SMS protocol way back in 1992.
+Short Message Service is a special communications protocol created to send and receive text messages over cellular networks.
+The first text message was sent via the SMS protocol way back in 1992.
 It is the most widespread and frequently used texting technology.